azerpas/write/_posts/monorepo.md

 ---
 title: 'Structure your application with a monorepo'
 excerpt: "Monorepos are a great way to structure your application.
 It allows you to have a single repository for all your projects, and to share code between them.
 But it also comes with some drawbacks.
-Let's see if it's the right solution for you."
+Check out this article if you want to know more about monorepos and why we decided to use them for Fractif, our Ethereum-based luxury assets PoC marketplace."
 coverImage: '/assets/blog/monorepo/cover.jpeg'
 date: '2022-12-20T12:35:07.322Z'
 author: